ping 192.168.1.2 PING 192.168.1.2 (192.168.1.2) 56(84) bytes of data. 64 bytes from 192.168.1.2: icmp_seq=1 ttl=64 time=0.141 ms 64 bytes from 192.168.1.2: icmp_seq=2 ttl=64 time=0.136 ms 64 bytes from 192.168.1.2: icmp_seq=3 ttl=64 time=0.109 ms

 # dig google.com ; <<>> DiG 9.8.2rc1-RedHat-9.8.2-0.47.rc1.el6_8.4 <<>> google.com ;; global options: +cmd ;; Got answer: ;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: 25916 ;; flags: qr rd ra; QUERY: 1, ANSWER: 1, AUTHORITY: 4, ADDITIONAL: 4 ;; QUESTION SECTION: ;google.com.
 IN A ;; ANSWER SECTION: google.com.
 106 IN A 22.214.171.124 ;; AUTHORITY SECTION: google.com.
 33959 IN NS ns4.google.com. google.com.
 33959 IN NS ns3.google.com. google.com.
 33959 IN NS ns2.google.com. google.com.
 33959 IN NS ns1.google.com. ;; ADDITIONAL SECTION: ns3.google.com.
 206816 IN A 126.96.36.199 ns4.google.com.
 206816 IN A 188.8.131.52 ns2.google.com.
 206816 IN A 184.108.40.206 ns1.google.com.
 206816 IN A 220.127.116.11 ;; Query time: 0 msec ;; SERVER: 18.104.22.168#53(22.214.171.124) ;; WHEN: Sun Mar 5 18:37:21 2017 ;; MSG SIZE rcvd: 180

-Of course, you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to troubleshoot any networking problems for you.
+Of course, you don’t have to know Network Commands in Linux if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to troubleshoot any networking problems for you, or to help you with the Network Commands in Linux.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.